wtrekell/evolution/articles/case-study-documentation/inputs/case-study-process.md

 After a second update to the template, which I provided to the AI directly, things went fairly smooth with 5 and 6.

+That last 2 practically wrote themselves (or I'm just done with this step)
+---
+With NotebookLM
+- Created a role to compare articles.
+---
+With o3
+- Used the NotebookLM role to compare all 8 articles.

 Article 1